reritom/Flask-Microservice-Tutorial/README.md

     app.run(host=“127.0.0.1”, port=5000, debug=True)
 ```

-Before running this, you’ll notice that we import the flask module, so in your new python environment for invsys, running ‘pip install flask’, else you will get an ImportError like “ImportError: No module named flask”
+Before running this, you’ll notice that we import the flask module, so in your new python environment for `invsys`, running `pip install flask`, else you will get an ImportError like `“ImportError: No module named flask”`

-If you run this using ‘python application.py’, you should now be able to put ‘127.0.0.1:5000’ in your browser and see ‘This is InvSys’.
+If you run this using `python application.py`, you should now be able to put `127.0.0.1:5000` in your browser and see `This is InvSys`.

 By installing flask we have added a dependency to this component, and as it should be self contained and reproducible with a consistent dependency, we should track this dependancy.
-We will do this by making a ‘requirements.txt’ file which will list each dependancy and their version.
-While this can be made manually, we will cheat by running the command ‘pip freeze > requirements.txt’, which will list all the dependencies (in your hopefully clean python environment) and put them into requirements.txt file.
+We will do this by making a `requirements.txt` file which will list each dependancy and their version.
+While this can be made manually, we will cheat by running the command `pip freeze > requirements.txt`, which will list all the dependencies (in your hopefully clean python environment) and put them into the requirements.txt file.

 ```
 # requirements.txt